andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/4 For Loop.md

 ## String

-A string is also an iterable, so you can loop through its characters.
+A string is also iterable, so you can loop through its characters.

 ```python
 word = "Python"